artfulgarfunk/xDesign/README.md

 - Database authentication
 - Individual urls for each db entry; e.g. vehicles/1 to display the first db entry.
 - Basic CRUD functionality for all models

+# Requirements
+- Make sense of sample vehicle data: organise and save to database
+- Meaningful db structure based on vehicle data
+- Simple fronted to display data to client
+- Optional: Create a simple API to consume the data on a 3rd part application web and/or mobile

 # Built with